 Around one-third of zinc produced is used to galvanize other metals such as steel and iron.
 However, zinc has many other important applications making it of interest to commodity traders.

-Investors should consider buying zinc for the following reasons:
+Investors might consider trading zinc for the following reasons:

 - Bet on Strong Global Economy

 - Portfolio Diversification

 Read on to learn more about these reasons, or skip ahead to learn how and where to get started trading zinc.

 Betting on Strong Global Economy